asadullahnaeem/EAD_Assignment_03_BSEF17A534/README.md

 Prerequisites:
 1)You must have installed Visual Studio 2017 or + version in order to run this system.
 2.You must have installed ASP.NET MVC module.
-3)Build With: This Project is build with --> Visual Studio 2017 --> C# MVC ASP.NET --> Linq to Sql is used
+3)Build With: This Project is build with --> Visual Studio 2017 --> C# MVC ASP.NET --> Linq to Sql